Check in the main section of the Cliffhanger, their website / facebook or contact details for dates and times.

 Malmesbury & District u3a

-Retired?
-Semi-retired?
-Looking for new interests?
-Why not join us?
-Many of our interest groups are now meeting once again.
-We have over 450 members and 40 different interest groups including history, gardening, dancing, languages, walking, book groups etc. Monthly meetings take place on the 4th Thursday of the month (10.00- 12.00) at Malmesbury Town Hall and/or Zoom.
+500+ members and 40 different interest groups including history, gardening, dancing, languages, walking, book groups etc. Monthly meetings take place on the 4th Thurs of the month (10.00-12.00) at Malmesbury Town Hall.
+No meetings during July and Aug.
+Non -members welcome 50p donation. www.malmesburyu3a.org.uk membership@malmesburyu3a.org.uk

 Tetbury